anninshards/anninshards/README.md

-# Hi there 👋 My name is Anna and I'm a Talent Sourcer at Yalantis
+# Hi there 👋 My name is Anna and I'm a Talent Researcher at Solidgate
 ## I’m looking for new talents for our teams!
 📫 Feel free to contact me
-- TG: @anninshards
+- TG: @at_solidgate
-- Email: anna.tiutiunnyk@yalantis.net
+- Email: anna.tiutiunnyk@solidgate.com
 - LinkedIn: @anninshards
-## P.S.
-We’d be happy if you joined us ❤️